Ph.D, University of Virginia

 Dr. Nayor’s has placed his professional emphasis on campus safety, crisis management, and compliance with a co-authored chapter in an upcoming NASPA publication, “College in the Crosshairs”.
 Specifically, Dr. Nayor has presented extensively on the use and inclusion of Behavioral Assessment and Intervention Teams (BAITs), co-authoring a resource guide on the subject for Paperclip Communications.
 Additionally, Dr. Nayor serves as the co-chair for the Western New York (WNY) Consortium’s Task Force on Sexual Assault Prevention and Education as well as to the NASPA Region II Board coordinating corporate relations.

 Kim Pagano currently serves as the Assistant Dean for Student Engagement.
 In that capacity, she provides oversight and direction to the new student & parent orientation programs, as well as LEADS, a student leadership development program created under her vision, in leadership.
-Ms. Pagano also oversees operations in the Wick Student Center and works closely with the Office of Student Activities.
+Ms. Pagano also oversees Career Services and Student Activities, which includes: student organizations, Greek life, student transition and programming.
 During her 25 years in higher education, Ms. Pagano has served in various leadership roles at Daemen College, beginning with her work in the office of enrollment management and into her current role in student affairs.
-A former recipient of the Daemen College Outstanding Administrator Award, Ms. Pagano also serves as associate faculty in Daemen’s Master of Science in Executive Leadership and Change program, teaching organizational leadership and self-development.
+A former recipient of the Daemen College Outstanding Administrator Award, Ms. Pagano serves as associate faculty in Daemen’s Master of Science in Executive Leadership and Change program, teaching organizational leadership and self-development.
 In 2015, the Association for Student Affairs Professionals in Higher Education (NASPA) presented her with the Region II Outstanding Contribution to Student Leadership Programs Award.
 NASPA annually recognizes individuals who have made significant and outstanding contributions to their campus, student affairs, and the field of higher education.

 Ms. Pagano holds a Master of Science in Executive Leadership and Change from Daemen College and a Bachelor of Arts in Communication Studies from Canisius College.
 Prior to her work at Daemen College, Ms. Pagano was the public relations director for the Herschell Carrousel Museum.